FunnkyMonk/school-data-generator/README.md

 The "school_name" and "semester" parameters are going to join and generate the seed to define the "randomness" so, same parameters will return same data.

-The quantity of registers can be controled through the file "data_quantity.json" the number represents the rows of it's corresponding entity:
+The quantity of registers can be controlled through the file "data_quantity.json" the number represents the rows of it's corresponding entity:

     {